Uber & Lyft Accident Lawyer in Hoboken, NJ

 - Reduced earning capacity.

-An Uber and Lyft accident lawyer may determine the amount of economic damages in a number of ways.
-While adding up bills may be enough in some cases, others may require consultations with medical experts.
+A Hoboken Uber and Lyft accident lawyer may determine the amount of economic damages in a number of ways.
+Some cases may require consultations with medical experts.
 This is more likely in claims that involve lifelong disability, since medical expenses may extend into the far future.

 General or non-economic damages are the exact opposite of economic damages.
-Instead of reimbursing the victim for financial losses, non-economic damages reimburse them for intangible losses.
+Non-economic damages reimburse victims for intangible losses.
 In other words, these losses don’t have a price or standard value.

 Some of these losses include: